Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-install.md

 permalink: /tutorials/simplemc-install/
 ---

-This page is devoted to the full installation guide for the \texttt{SimpleMC} cosmological inference code. \texttt{SimpleMC} is a Python package designed for cosmological parameter estimation and model comparison using Bayesian inference, optimization techniques, and machine learning algorithms.
+This page is devoted to the full installation guide for the `SimpleMC` cosmological inference code. \texttt{SimpleMC} is a Python package designed for cosmological parameter estimation and model comparison using Bayesian inference, optimization techniques, and machine learning algorithms.
 It also provides a collection of useful tools for cosmological data analysis, including cosmological calculators, plotting utilities, and various statistical analysis tools.

 The cosmological models currently implemented in \texttt{SimpleMC} mainly focus on dark energy scenarios in which the cosmic expansion history plays the central role.
-In this tutorial, you will learn how to install \texttt{SimpleMC} on Linux-based systems, macOS, and Windows.
+In this tutorial, you will learn how to install `SimpleMC` on Linux-based systems, macOS, and Windows.
 The guide is written for beginners and includes step-by-step instructions to help you set up a fully working environment for cosmological analyses.

 First, the computer needs to install essential libraries and compilers.